 Challenges:

-Communication Barriers: Language differences can sometimes create communication barriers, especially for those who do not speak English or Twi.
+Communication Barriers: Differences can sometimes create communication barriers,

-Educational Disparities: What Language Do They Speak in Accra when it comes to studying?
+Educational Disparities: When it comes to studying?
 Students who do not speak English fluently may face challenges in the education system.

 Marginalization: Speakers of minority languages may sometimes feel marginalized in certain social and professional settings.